Cabot's Pueblo Museum: Exhibits

-Waokiye

 A later addition to the site is that of the Waokiye, or "traditional helper" in the Lakota language.
 Waokiye is the twenty-seventh sculpture in a series of 74 giant Native American heads, collectively known as the Trail of the Whispering Giants, carved during a twenty-one-year period by artist Peter Wolf Toth.
 The 43-foot sculpture was carved with the use of power tools from a section of a 45-ton (46 metric ton) giant sequoia log.
 The 750-year-old tree, which originally stood in Sequoia National Park, had been felled by lightning in the mid-1950s.
 All but the feather in Waokiyes headband was carved from the log.
 The feather was carved from an incense cedar from the nearby mountain community of Idyllwild.
 The statue was unveiled on May 20, 1978; it was repaired and rededicated by Toth on February 21, 2009.
 At present, it is the only one of the sculptures left in California.